GraphtonLib/Graphton/README.md

 # Graphton
 A JS/TS generator that builds a GraphQL query builder for your API

+> Note: this package is still in beta.
+There is still features missing.

 ## How to run

 There is a lot of way to use Graphton.
 Installing is optional, even, with the help of npx.